The Heart of Portland

 Deacon Chuck is the oldest of 8 children--all sons.
 They are cradle Catholics, blessed by the faith and love of their parents.
 Dcn.
 Chuck attended Mount Angel Seminary, where he received a B.A. in Philosophy and M. Divinity in Theology.
 He decided to not pursue ordination to the priesthood, but continued to work in Church ministry (save for 9 years when he worked as a professional librarian--he also has an MLS degree).
 Dcn.
 Chuck married his wife, Carol, on October 1, 1988, and they have three children: Francis, Anthony, and Clare.
 He was ordained a permanent deacon on October 16, 2004.
 He is blessed in his marriage, his family life, and his opportunity to serve the Lord in His Catholic Church.

 Director of Campus Ministry

 Fr.
 Juan Pablo Segura was born and raised in Córdoba, Argentina.
 He joined the Saint John Society in 2005.
 He received a Bachelor's degree in Public Accounting from the Catholic University of Cordoba in Argentina in 2007.
 He received a Master of Arts in Systematic Theology and a Master of Divinity from Mount Angel Seminary in Mount Angel, Oregon, in 2017.
 Fr.
 Juan Pablo was ordained a priest for the St. John Society on June 24, 2017, in Cura Brochero, Argentina.
-Since his ordination, he has been serving as parochial vicar at St. Michael the Archangel Parish and director of the Newman Center at Portland State University.
+Since his ordination, he has been serving as parochial vicar at St. Michael Church and director of the Newman Center at Portland State University.

 Sr. Teresa Harrell SdM